 England / Scotland

 Travelling overnight from London to Scotland and vice versa, the Caledonian Sleeper offers a smooth journey to Edinburgh, Glasgow, the Highlands and beyond.
-Trains depart six nights a week, and brand-new sleeper trains are due to be introduced on this service in June 2019.
+Trains depart six nights a week.

 Read more about the Caledonian Sleeper.

 Reservations are required on all night trains in Europe.
 If you’re booking with us via our website or app, we’ll show you the different travel options offered by the railway companies that manage the route you’re interested in.